gentritabazi/typeorm-simple-query-parser/readme.md

 lte | Lesser than or equalTo
 in | In array
 bt | Between
-nullcheck | is / is not null
+nch | is / is not null

 ### Pagination